Sending

 As a quick guide:

-A confirmation is when your transaction getting mined in to a block.
+A confirmation is when your transaction gets mined into a block.
 Additional confirmations are when further blocks are mined on top of the block your transaction was included in.

 Why does this matter?